fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 ```
  minSdkVersion 21
 ```
-You can now force Android Studio to sync with your configuration by selecting `Tools -> Android -> Sync Project with Gradle Files`
+You can now force Android Studio to sync with your configuration

 Skip to [Implementation Instructions](#implementation-instructions) section below